-2.2 Inter-Agency Coordination
+2.2 Inter-Agency Coordination ----- -------------- --------------

-2.2.1 Is the National Programme in coherence with the UN Country Programme or other donor assistance framework approved by the Government? ⊠Yes No

-If not, please explain:

-2.2.2 What types of coordination mechanisms and decisions have been taken to ensure joint delivery?
-Please reflect on the questions above and add any other relevant comments and examples if you consider it necessary:

-To ensure joint delivery, the agencies undertook these following activities:

-- Regular coordination meetings of PMU, FAO, UNDP and UNEP. - Integrated seminars/ workshops/ meetings (inception workshop, etc). - Quarterly Progress Report development by PMU and sent to FAO, UNDP and UNEP. - Semi-annual as well as annual reports are developed together by the PMU, FAO, UNDP and UNEP. - 2.2.3 Are the recommendations of the HACT assessment being applied in the implementation of the National Programme by the three participating UN organisations?
-Yes
+3 3 3 3 3 3 3 3 3 3 2.2.1 Is the National Programme in coherence with the UN Country Programme or other donor assistance framework approved by the Government?
+Yes No If not, please explain: 2.2.2 What types of coordination mechanisms and decisions have been taken to ensure joint delivery?
+Please reflect on the questions above and add any other relevant comments and examples if you consider it necessary: To ensu • • • re joint delivery, the agencies undertook these following activities: Regular coordination meetings of PMU, FAO, UNDP and UNEP.
+Integrated seminars/ workshops/ meetings (inception workshop, etc).
+Quarterly Progress Report development by PMU and sent to FAO, UNDP and UNEP.
+Semi-annual as well as annual reports are developed together by the PMU, FAO, UNDP and UNEP.
+2.2.3 Are the recommendations of the HACT assessment being applied in the implementation of the National Programme by the three participating UN organisations?
+Yes No If not, please explain, including which recommendations from the HACT assessment have or have not been applied: and FAC requires HACT, v D Programme in Indonesia has been implemented by UNDP, FAO and UNEP.
+At present, only UNDP acknowledge HACT.

-No

-If not, please explain, including which recommendations from the HACT assessment have or have not been applied:

-UN-REDD Programme in Indonesia has been implemented by UNDP, FAO and UNEP.
-At present, only UNDP and FAO acknowledge HACT.
 However, the approach of these two UN Agencies is slightly different.
-FAO requires a Letter of Understanding between the implementing partner and FAO for the implementation of HACT, whereas UNDP does not require this kind of agreement.
-UNDP acknowledges the signed project document.
-Meanwhile, UNEP transfers funds based on a payment schedule agreed upon in a Project Cooperation Agreement (PCA) and quarterly financial reports.

-2.3 Ownership14 and Development Effectiveness

-The questions below seeks to gather relevant information on how the National Programme is putting into practice the principles of aid effectiveness through strong national ownership, alignment and harmonization of procedures and mutual accountability.
+FAO a Letter of Understanding between the implementing partner and FAO for the implementation of whereas UNDP does not require this kind of agreement.
+UNDP acknowledges the signed project ant.
+Meanwhile, UNEP transfers funds based on a payment schedule agreed upon in a Project ation Agreement (PCA) and quarterly financial reports.
+The quest nership 14 and Development Effectiveness ions below seeks to gather relevant information on how the National Programme is putting into practice the principles of aid ess through strong national ownership, alignment and harmonization of procedures and mutual accountability.
 2.3.1 Do government and other national implementation partners have ownership of the implementation of activities and the delivery of outputs?

-🗌 No 🖂 Yes Some Please explain:
+No Some Yes Please explain: